-With a heavy heart, it was declared on Tuesday senior animator, character designer Masami Suda responsible for series like Fist of the North Star, Yo-kai Watch, Slam Dunk, etc. has passed away at the age of 77.
+With a heavy heart, it was declared on Tuesday that senior animator, and character designer Masami Suda responsible for series like Fist of the North Star, Yo-kai Watch, Slam Dunk, etc. has passed away at the age of 77.
 He took his last breath on August 1st, after suffering from a long time severe illness.

 Suda was born on September 16, 1943, in Saitama, Japan.
 He began working at Tatsunoko Productions in the 1960s, and he had also worked on multiple of Toei Animation’s series.